-And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about improvisation.
+And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about freedom.

 The Dance Hold

 This results in a dance that is very different from eras where the partners have some distance between them.
-This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people with no space between them.
+This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people in close physical contact.

 Because of this close embrace, the lead differs from the modern "frame" where partners are distinctly separated.
 The ballroom frame of today relies on dynamic tension to allow the lead to quickly impart cues to his partner with his arms, hands and body while the lady's arms offer constant resistance and tension so she knows instantly when something is happening.
 A modern frame allows the lead to easily steer his partner through any number of broad and kinetic moves and is perfect for a modern style that is focused on the outward visual impact of the dance.
 It was not so in the Jazz Age.

 The Jazz Age position imparts a very different spirit to the dance.
 It is gentle, relaxed and without dynamic tension.
-The leader leads mostly with his upper body, his core, and tries to set up an easy flow without violent or sudden changes.
-The follower gets her cues from the fact that her upper body is in direct contact with his.
+The lady does not exert pressure or resistance, but rather settles into the lead.
+The leader leads mostly with his body, his core, and tries to set up an easy flow without violent or sudden changes.
+The follower gets her cues from the fact that her body is in direct contact with his.
 The follow is relaxed and, given that the underlying step can change at any moment, she should try not to anticipate, but try to go with the flow.
 With this easy, relaxed hold, while the dance can sometimes be quite lively and fast-moving, it generally does not use broad moves, swooping or flinging.
+They move as a single unit.
 It is far more self-contained and inwardly focused than you would see on "Dancing With The Stars".

 To assume the position, the lady nestles her left side against the gentleman's right.
 The gentleman places his right arm behind her, holding very lightly.
-His right hand could rest on the small of the lady's back or higher, between the shoulder blades.
-Since his right hand is not the primary element of the lead, he may lightly place the side of his hand against her back rather than the palm of his hand.
+His right hand could rest on the small of the lady's back or higher, between the shoulder blades, or encircle her waist.
+Since his right hand is not the primary element of the lead, he may lightly place the side of his hand against her back rather than the palm (nice to do if your palm is sweaty).
 Mostly though, it's about what feels comfortable given the relative heights of the dancers and their own preferences.
 In looking at dancers of the era, they are pretty consistently in a very close hold, but nearly every other detail is subject to individual interpretation.

-The feet should be offset, so that the man's left foot, if he steps forward, will pass to the outside.
+The feet should be offset, so that the dancers' left feet, if they step forward, will pass to the outside.
 Both the man and woman's right feet should be positioned to pass between the partner's legs.

-They join their free hands in one of many possible holds.
-She rests her left hand on the man's forearm or shoulder or where ever it seems to fit - or if she is particularly fond of him, over his shoulders behind his neck.
-The lady would put her head where ever it seemed right to put it - a bit apart, or cheek to cheek or even resting on a taller man's chest.
-The hold of the time can feel very intimate and might make some modern folks a bit uneasy.
+They join their free hands in one of many possible holds, some rather bizarre and affected to the modern eye.
+She rests her left hand on the man's forearm or shoulder or where ever it seems to fit - or if she is particularly fond of him, encircling the back of his neck.
+The lady would put her head where ever it felt right to put it - a bit apart, or with her face turned to one side, or cheek to cheek or even resting on a taller man's chest.

 If the lady was wearing a long 1930s style evening gown, she could use her left hand to lift it out of the way.